How to Resolve Disputes with a Neighbour from Hell in Singapore

 - Apology (an order for your neighbour to apologise to you)

-- Other order giving effect to the above court orders
+- Some other order giving effect to the above court orders

-If the amount of damages you are claiming exceed $20,000, then you may consider filing a claim at the civil courts (e.g. Magistrates’ Courts) instead.
+If the amount of damages you are claiming exceed $20,000, then you may consider filing a claim at the civil courts (e.g. Magistrates’ Court) instead.

 In determining which order to make, the court will take into account factors such as the: